riceissa/issarice.com/drafts/spaced-repetition.md

 what x was!
 This sort of thing is hard to anticipate.
 So i wrote (on paper) a question asking what x was, and looked it up in the book, and added the same question as a new anki note.

+# difficulty of using anki at the conscious vs subconscious levels

+i feel like learning to use anki is hard at the conscious level as well as the unconscious. in the former, you have to learn the software, memorize the basic ontology and the "20 rules" for making good flash cards, etc. it's a lot of conscious knowledge to accumulate and incorporate. but also at the unconscious (or maybe sub-verbal conscious) level, it is hard, because you must develop a good aesthetic. i don't know the exact algorithm i use for picking which phrases to cloze delete! i just sort of go by intuition, asking myself "is this part the 'essence'? is this the stuff i want to be quizzed on?" it is sort of just sub-verbal, gut instinct. so it is hard on that level.